Grand Slam Track: Financial challenges

 Following the conclusion of the 2025 season, as of July 2025, the league has yet to pay the City of Miramar for the rental of the Ansin Sports Complex for the duration of the Miami Slam.
 It has also been reported that the league still owes $13 million in prize money and appearance fees to athletes, though Kingston Slam appearance fees have been paid out.
 Prize money payouts are scheduled from the end of July through to the end of September, and will include the honoring of Los Angeles appearance fees.
 Some athletes, including Gabby Thomas, Emmanuel Wanyonyi, Alison dos Santos, and Grant Fisher have commented about not having yet received payment.
 Sebastian Coe commented that World Athletics was monitoring outstanding athlete payments from Grand Slam Track.
 In an interview on July 24, Michael Johnson stated the league was facing a difficult financial situation, in part caused by excessive spending.
 Furthermore, a key investor withdrew an eight-figure commitment shortly after the Kingston Slam.

 On July 31, it was reported that the prize money payments scheduled for the end of July, roughly $3 million, were not paid.
 In August, Michael Johnson apologized for missing the payment deadline and stated the 2026 season will not occur unless a solution is found.

+In late November 2025, it was reported that Grand Slam Track offered its creditors, including vendors, a settlement of 50% of the amounts owed to avoid bankruptcy.
+Legal representatives warned that if the proposal was rejected collectively, the organization would seek bankruptcy protection.
+The report also noted that athletes had previously received half of their outstanding payments, but under U.S. bankruptcy law, those payments could be subject to clawback if the league files for bankruptcy.
+Grand Slam Track filed for Chapter 11 bankruptcy in December 2025; organizers said that they were entering a "court-supervised reorganization".
+Grand Slam Track has expressed its intention to return for a 2026 season once its financial obligations are resolved.